moreach/teachu/README.md

 # teachu
 Combines all the TeachU repositories.
-It Can easily be used as a demo
+It can easily be used as a demo on a pc or later as a staging environment.